On the rate of convergence of loop-erased random walk to SLE(2): An estimate for Green's functions

 \begin{remark*} We believe that the bound $R^{-(1/2-\ee)}$ in Lemma~\ref{exitestimate.nowlemma} can be replaced by $(|x|\vee R)^{-(1/2-\ee)}$ and give a heuristic argument for it in the proof below, but prove the weaker version, as it is all we need. \end{remark*}

 At the heart of the proof lies a coupling argument, the strong approximation of Koml\'os, Major, and Tusn\'ady, which we state here and which we will refer to below as the KMT coupling.
 For a proof of the one-dimensional case, see~\cite{kmt2} and for the two-dimensional case, see~\cite{auer}.
+Note that this version of the KMT coupling is for fixed times, while the version stated in Lemma \ref{KMTthm1} is for specific stopping times.

 \begin{theorem} There exists a coupling of planar Brownian motion $B$ and two-dimensional simple random walk $S$ with $B_0=S_0$, and a constant $c>0$ such that for every $\lambda >0$, every $n\in\R_+$,